Team BRIT: Hand Control Technology

-Team BRIT worked with MME Motorsport, a Slovenian race engineering specialist, to develop hand control systems for throttle, clutch, gear change, and brakes which work in a seamlessly integrated way with conventional controls.
-The integration allows a driver using hand controls to share a car with a driver using conventional controls in events; the car will respond to both sets of controls, giving priority to whichever input is highest if there is a conflict.
+Team BRIT worked with MME Motorsport, a Slovenian gearbox control specialist, to develop electronic hand control systems for throttle, clutch, gear change, and brakes which work in a seamlessly integrated way with conventional controls.
+The adaptation allows a driver using hand controls to share a car with a driver using conventional controls in race meetings; the car will respond to both sets of controls, giving priority to whichever input is highest if there is a conflict.

-The growing development and realism of Sim racing systems allows a disabled driver to use the same steering wheel on the simulator as the racing car which aids a more seamless transition from Sim racer to track racer.
+The growing development and realism of Sim racing systems allows a disabled driver to use the same steering wheel on the simulator as the racing car which aids a more seamless transition from sim racer to track racer.